Get App

 Pink is the colour of joy, happiness, and love.
 It represents the love between Lord Krishna and Radha, who are considered the Holi symbol of eternal love in Hindu mythology.
 Pink is also the colour of spring flowers, which adds to the beauty of the festival.

 Last on our list of Holi colour theme is purple.
 Purple is the colour of luxury, power, and elegance.
 It represents the divine power and the richness of the universe.
-It often associates with the upper caste and royalty and brings good luck and fortune.
+The purple colour is related to the Goddess Mahaguri.
+It is often associated with royalty and brings good luck and fortune.

 1. Why is Holi celebrated with colours?

 There are several interpretations of why Holi is celebrated with colours.
-One of them relates with Lord Krishna and Radha Rani.
-Once, Lord Krishna was upset about why he is dark skinned and Radha Rani was fair-skinned.
+One of them relates to Lord Krishna and Radha Rani.
+Once, Lord Krishna was upset about why he was dark-skinned and Radha Rani was fair-skinned.
 So, playfully, Lord Krishna started applying different colours on Radha Rani and other gopis to make all of them look the same.
 Since then, the tradition of using colours during Holi began.

 2. What are the different traditional Indian colours of Holi?